-There are many different security features that should be considered when printing text on a blank ID card doesn’t provide sufficient security.
-Some of these ID card security features can be implemented at a user-level, while others must be added before purchasing the ID cards.
+There are many different security features that should be considered when basic printing on a blank ID card doesn’t provide sufficient security for your application.
+Some ID card security features can be implemented at a user-level, while others must be added before purchasing the ID cards.
+In many cases when thinking about security, larger organizations are also looking for ways to improve automation with contactless solutions in a frictionless environment for an enterprise ID system.

-Also known as magstripe cards, are PVC ID Badges containing a band of magnetic material embedded in the resin on the back of the card.
+Magstripe cards are PVC ID Badges containing a band of magnetic material embedded in the resin on the back of the card.
 Magnetic stripe ID cards store updatable information on a magstripe, which is read when the card is swiped through a magnetic stripe card reader.
+Most mag stripe badges these days use high coercivity (hico) but there are a number of applications which rely on low coervicity (lo-co) cards.
+Few applications rely on mag stripes these days because they are easy to copy which makes them a popular target for fraud.

-These use radio frequency transmit/receive electronics (integrated circuit technology) to transfer data.
-This data transmits securely from a distance.
-When considering id card security features, keep in mind that proximity cards are unique in that they do not have to be swiped through a magnetic stripe card reader, so they are a convenient solution for secure door access control, as well as for use with time and attendance applications.
+Radio frequency transmit/receive electronics (integrated circuit technology) to transfer data.
+This data transmits securely from a distance, usually just 1-2 inches away for standard read range, but it considered contactless technology.
+When considering id card security features, keep in mind that proximity cards are unique in that they do not have to be swiped through a physical reader like mag stripes, so they are a convenient solution for secure door access control, as well as for use with time and attendance applications.
 When in use, a card reader sends out a field that activates the antenna coil which lies within a proximity card, and charges the capacitor.
 Card information is then transmitted via this antenna coil to the card reader and if the information is found to be accurate access is granted, be it door entry or a monetary purchase.
+This process is used with low frequency 125Khz technology like HID prox or Mifare, in addition to more secure high frequency 13.56Mhz technology which relies on smart chips for encrypted data on HID iclass Seos and Mifare DesFire EV2 cards.
+Not all of these credentials are recommended ID badges for secure access control so be sure you are using technology that meets compliance for your industry.

 Commonly used today for visual security and authentication features on a variety of identification cards that provide value for the cardholder.
 Rainbow transmission holograms are formed as surface relief patterns in plastic film, incorporating a reflective aluminum coating that provides light to reconstruct a holographic image.
-Holograms from Advantidge are virtually impossible to copy because of their unique visual effects.
+Holograms are virtually impossible to copy because of their unique visual effects.
 They cannot be replicated by computer scanning/alteration or with color copiers or standard printing equipment, making them a highly secure defense against the threat of fraud or theft by counterfeiters.
+Custom holograms, as a surface overlay or embedded into the card, are considered to be the most secure for any application that expects this feature to improve actual security.

 Considered as one of the most difficult to reproduce, micro text printing is commonly used in passports and currencies.
 ID card security features like microtext are used on highly secure ID cards.
 Upon visual examination, micro text appears as a regular thin line on an ID badge, but when inspected using a microscope or magnifying glass, the lines are actually repeating text that say authentic, genuine, or valid.
 Unlike most add-on security features, micro text printing requires industrial equipment to produce, which limits this option to pre-printed cards.